Public diplomacy

-In international relations, public diplomacy or people's diplomacy, broadly speaking, is any of the various government-sponsored efforts aimed at communicating directly with foreign publics to establish a dialogue designed to inform and influence with the aim that this foreign public supports or tolerates a government's strategic objectives.
+In international relations, public diplomacy broadly speaking, is any of the various government-sponsored efforts aimed at communicating directly with foreign publics to establish a dialogue designed to inform and influence with the aim of building support for the state's strategic objectives.
 These also include propaganda.
 As the international order has changed over the twentieth century, so has the practice of public diplomacy.
-Its practitioners use a variety of instruments and methods ranging from personal contact and media interviews to the Internet and educational exchanges.
+Its practitioners use a variety of instruments and methods ranging from personal contact and media interviews to the internet and educational exchanges.

 Background and definitions

-In his essay "'Public Diplomacy' Before Gullion: The Evolution of a Phrase," Nicholas J. Cull of the USC Center on Public Diplomacy writes, "The earliest use of the phrase 'public diplomacy' to surface is actually not American at all but in a leader piece from the London Times in January 1856.
-It is used merely as a synonym for civility in a piece criticizing the posturing of President Franklin Pierce."
-Cull writes that Edmund Gullion, dean of the Fletcher School of Law and Diplomacy at Tufts University and a distinguished retired foreign service officer, "was the first to use the phrase in its modern meaning."
-In 1965, Gullion founded the Edward R. Murrow Center of Public Diplomacy, and Cull writes "An early Murrow Center brochure provided a convenient summary of Gullion's concept":